camlab-ethz/GEMS/docs/GEMS_pdbbind.md

 Download the PDBbind database from http://www.pdbbind.org.cn/.
 Then follow the steps below to construct a dataset of affinity-labelled interactions graphs and run trainining/inference.
+At least 100GB of storage are needed for preprocessing 20'000 protein-ligand complexes.

 * **Prepare your data:** Save all PDB and the SDF files (including CASF complexes) in the same directory.
 Each protein-ligand pair should share the same unique identifier (_ID_) as filenames to indicate they form a complex.
 For example, use filenames like _ID_.pdb and _ID_.sdf to represent the same complex.
 * **Prepare the labels:** Use the provided PDBbind data dictionary (`PDBbind_data/PDBbind_data_dict.json`) or parse the index file of PDBbind into a json dictionary (you can use `PDBbind_data/read_index_into_dict.py`, but you might have to adjust some paths)